kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-service-account.md

-In many cases, Kubernetes API servers are not available on the public internet, but public endpoints that serve cached responses from the API server can be made available by users or service providers.
+In many cases, Kubernetes API servers are not available on the public internet, but public endpoints that serve cached responses from the API server can be made available by users or by service providers.
 In these cases, it is possible to override the `jwks_uri` in the OpenID Provider Configuration so that it points to the public endpoint, rather than the API server's address, by passing the `--service-account-jwks-uri` flag to the API server.
 Like the issuer URL, the